 An employee against whom charges have been preferred shall in person, or by counsel or representative, be entitled before the hearing to be furnished a copy of the charges and specifications, and shall be entitled to participate in person, by counsel or representative, in the trial of the charges, to cross-examine opposing witnesses and to call and examine witnesses in his/her own behalf.
 The preferral of charges against an employee shall not prevent the inclusion in the trial of additional charges and specifications, provided the employee is informed thereof.

-12.2 Default or Waiver by Employee
+12.2.
+Default or Waiver by Employee

 If a pedagogical employee waives the right to a hearing pursuant to New York Education Law Section 3020-a, the PEP or the community superintendent, as applicable, shall proceed to determine the case and fix the penalty or punishment, if any to be imposed, in accordance with New York Education Law Section 3020-a.

-12.3 Decision on Charges After Trial
+12.3.
+Decision on Charges After Trial

 12.3.1.
 Teaching and Supervisory Staff Within thirty days of receipt of the report of the section 3020-a hearing panel, or as soon thereafter as practicable the Chancellor or the community superintendent, as applicable, shall implement the panel's recommendations.
 An appeal of the findings and recommendations of the hearing panel may be taken in accordance with section 3020-a of the State Education Law.